 Four years ago, my oldest child left for college, a large university two hours away.
 As she prepared for this exciting adventure, I took to pen and paper to express my feelings.
-While things are different this year, the sentiment is likely still similar for many who are sending their babies off to college, a gap year, the military, or wherever.
+The sentiment is likely similar for many who are sending your kid to college, a gap year, the military, or wherever.
 So, this is for you…

 You are leaving for college in less than two weeks.
-I knew that this moment was coming, and maybe it was a little denial and perhaps it was genuine thoughts of “it is a long way off…” Either way, now the moment is practically here and I’m having a mini panic attack.
+I knew that this moment was coming, and maybe it was a little denial or perhaps it was genuine thoughts of “it is a long way off…” Either way, now the moment is practically here. and I’m having a mini panic attack.

 I realize all parents have this moment in their lives, but how I’m reacting to it is a bit odd… for me.
 As you know, I’m not one to show much, if any, sentimentality or emotion—particularly tears—but I’m finding that even the littlest things are creating small leaks in my eyes.

-A song on the radio (thank you, Tim McGraw “Humble And Kind”), a photograph, your shoes left in a pile by the door (please pick these up!), a gathering with your friends who have poured their hearts into you.
+A song on the radio (thank you, Tim McGraw’s “Humble and Kind”), a photograph, your shoes left in a pile by the door (please pick these up!), a gathering with your friends who have poured their hearts into you.

 Seriously, just look the other way.
 I’m going to need a moment.